 In late-September, when nights slowly get chillier and mornings crisper, when apples and pumpkins fill roadside farm stands, and when the leaves of deciduous trees start turning yellow, orange and red, people all across the United States get ready for leaf-peeping road trips.

-Here at The National Parks Experience, fall is by far our favorite time of year.
+Here at The National Parks Experience, fall is by far my favorite time of year.
 It’s the season of the five senses.

-We absolutely love seeing all those amazing fall colors, but equally enjoy the scents and smells of a forest in fall.
-The sound of boots stepping on fallen leaves is music to our ears, while the crispness of the autumn air is a welcome relief after a long and hot summer.
+I absolutely love seeing all those amazing fall colors, but equally enjoy the scents and smells of a forest in fall.
+The sound of boots stepping on fallen leaves is music to my ears, while the crispness of the autumn air is a welcome relief after the long and hot summer.

 And of course, fall wouldn’t be complete without a generous slice of pumpkin pie or apple crumble after a long day’s hike.

-This is all to say that we’re HUGE fans of fall road trips.
+This is all to say that I’m a HUGE fan of fall road trips.

 Whether it’s the glorious fall views in Shenandoah National Park, the intimate autumn scenery of Cuyahoga Valley, the vibrant fall foliage in Acadia National Park, or the spectacular fall hiking opportunities at Mount Rainier, this is, in our opinion, the best season to explore many of America’s national parks.